 The Sisters of the Sacred Heart of Mary, Brazil –The Sisters of the Sacred Heart of Mary operate an Integrated Educational Community Project in Belo Horizonte, Brazil.
 Its aim is to empower the people in terms of education, human rights, health – achieved through the following activities: a crèche/childcare, revision classes for special needs students, programmes for disadvantaged youth, a health & nutrition programme, senior citizen activities, and adult literacy classes.

-V.I.D.A Peru. is the Assoc.
-Vecinos Integrados para el Desarrollo Ambiental (Neighbours Together for Environmental Development).
+V.I.D.A, Peru – This is the Association Vecinos Integrados para el Desarrollo Ambiental (Neighbours Together for Environmental Development).
 The aim of the project is to create a safe and healthy environment, and improve the quality of life for 2,000 pupils in Fe y Alegria (Faith and Joy) Parochial School and Santa Rosa School.
 The project includes the development of a botanic garden for the Santa Rosa National School, and the organisation of environmental events in collaboration with schools, church, and community groups.

-Nos Petites Freres et Soeurs (NPFS) is also known as Our Little Brothers and Sisters (OLBS) or Nuestros Pequeños Hermanos (NPH) – Operating in Haiti and Dominican Republic among others, the organisation has been addressing the social needs of the poorest of the poor, raising children in a loving environment and creating future leaders.
+Nos Petites Freres et Soeurs (NPFS), Haiti and the Dominican Republic – Operating in Haiti and Dominican Republic among others, the organisation has been addressing the social needs of the poorest of the poor, raising children in a loving environment and creating future leaders.
 Following the twin disasters of 2010, the earthquake and cholera outbreak, NPH programmes launched into high gear serving over 1 million people.
 The programmes are vast and include multiple homes for children, healthcare campuses and various educational facilities in Port-au-Prince and Kenscoff, Haiti and in San Pedro de Macoris

 SOUTH EAST ASIA